eecs130/spring2022/pages/project-description.md

 * <a href="https://vega.github.io/vega/" target="_blank">Vega</a>

 ### D. Data-Driven Web App for an Existing Database
 Creating some interactive web front end that works with a third-party API (e.g. Spotify, CTA, Divvy Bikes API, Twitter, Flickr, etc.).
-For instance, this is a web app that interacts with the Spotify API (like <a href="https://gitriley.github.io/everlysn/">this one</a>).
+For instance, this is a web app that interacts with the Spotify API (like <a href="https://gitriley.github.io/everlysn/" target="_blank">this one</a>).

 ### E. Full Stack Web App (with Custom Database)
 Designing and implementing a small REST API with a database, and using it to drive your website.
-This is only recommended for students who have had at least two programming classes (typically CS majors / minors), as it will involve taking some initiative (reading Node.js tutorials, database tutorials, etc.).
+This is only recommended for students who have had at least two programming classes (typically CS majors / minors), as it will involve taking some initiative (reading web framework tutorials, database tutorials, etc.).
 Historically, around 2-3 students have gone this route (and have been very successful), but it requires some initiative to do some tutorials on your own.

 ## Project Milestones